The Dark Crystal: Design

 Brian Froud was chosen as concept artist after Henson saw one of his paintings in the book Once upon a time.
 The characters in the film are elaborate puppets, and none are based on humans or any other specific Earth creature.
-Before its release, The Dark Crystal was billed as the first live-action film without any human beings on screen, and "a showcase for cutting-edge animatronics".
+Before its release, The Dark Crystal was billed as the first live-action film without any humans on screen, and "a showcase for cutting-edge animatronics".

-The hands and facial features of the groundbreaking animatronic puppets in the film were controlled with relatively primitive rods and cables, although radio control later took over many of the subtler movements.
-Human performers inside the puppets supplied basic movement for the larger creatures, which in some cases was dangerous or exhausting; for example, the Garthim costumes were so heavy (approx. 70 pounds) that the performers had to be hung up on a rack every few minutes to rest while still inside the costumes.
+The hands and facial features of the ground-breaking animatronic puppets in the film were controlled with relatively primitive rods and cables, although radio control later took over many of the subtler movements.
+Human performers inside the puppets supplied basic movement for the larger creatures, which in some cases was dangerous or exhausting.
 Swiss mime Jean-Pierre Amiel led a team of dancers, acrobats and others in performing the Mystics, with Amiel himself performing the Weaver Mystic.
-Both Jen's dying Mystic master and the Ritual Guardian were performed by Brian Muehl, a recurring puppeteer on Sesame Street at the time, and many of the other Mystic performers would go on to work on the Star Wars film Return of the Jedi.
+Both Jen's dying Mystic master and the Ritual Guardian were performed by Brian Muehl, who was a recurring puppeteer on Sesame Street at the time, and many of the other Mystic performers would go on to work on the Star Wars film Return of the Jedi, as would two of the Skeksis' puppeteers, Mike Quinn (Slave Master) and Tim Rose (Treasurer).

-When conceptualizing the Skeksis, Henson had in mind the seven deadly sins, though because there were 10 Skeksis, some sins had to be invented or used twice.
+When conceptualizing the Skeksis, Henson had in mind the seven deadly sins, though because there were ten Skeksis, some sins had to be invented or used twice.
 Froud originally designed them to resemble deep sea fish, but later designed them as "part reptile, part predatory bird, part dragon", with an emphasis on giving them a "penetrating stare."
 Each Skeksis was conceived as having a different "job" or function, thus each puppet was draped in multicolored robes meant to reflect their personalities and thought processes.

 Each Skeksis suit required a main performer (from Jim Henson's main team of puppeteers, most of whom had previously worked on The Muppet Show), whose arm would be extended over his or her head in order to operate the creature's facial movements, while the other arm operated its left hand.
 Another performer would operate the Skeksis' right arm.
 A team of four technicians operated the Skeksis' hand and face animatronics.
 The Skeksis performers compensated for their lack of vision by having a monitor tied to their chests.
 The Chamberlain Skeksis, in particular, was built with 21 electronic components.